Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 Despite providing several benefits to companies, private equity has its share of unique challenges.

 - Difficult to liquidate: Unlike in public exchanges, there is no provision for a ready-made order book that befits sellers with buyers in private equity.
-Firms have to search for a suitable buyer themselves to sell their company or shares.
+Firms must search for a suitable buyer to sell their company or shares.

 - https://heinonline.org/hol-cgi-bin/get_pdf.cgi?handle=hein.journals/fedred82§ion=7